mondoohq/cnquery/README.md

 ## What's next?

 There are so many things cnquery can do!
-Gather information about your fleet, find tool-sprawl across systems, run incident response, and share data with auditors… cnquery is nearly limitless in capabilities.
+Gather information about your infrastructure, find tool-sprawl across systems, run incident response, and share data with auditors… cnquery is nearly limitless in capabilities.

 Explore: